Efficient Offline Reinforcement Learning: First Imitate, then Improve: Motivational Example

-Tabular $Q$-learning initializes all $Q$-values to zero (or equivalently $Q$-networks are randomly initialized such that all initial $Q$-values are close to zero for deep $Q$-learning), and then performs temporal difference updates using the following update rule \citep{sutton_et_al_reinforcement_2018}:
+As a motivational example, we consider offline tabular $Q$-learning on the simple 4 state MDP illustrated in Figure~\ref{fig:MDP}, together with a single offline trajectory from an unknown policy.
+In this example, we initialize all $Q$-values to zero (equivalent to randomly initializing a $Q$-network such that all initial $Q$-values are close to zero as is typical for deep $Q$-learning), and then perform temporal difference updates using the following update rule \citep{sutton_reinforcement_2018}:

 For simplicity in this minimal motivational example, let us take the discount factor $\gamma$ and the learning rate $\alpha$ to be $1$.
 Performing updates using the provided offline trajectory leads to the $Q$-value updates shown in the left column of Table~\ref{tab:MDP}.
 We find that the policy converges to the optimal policy after 2 epochs, and the values converge to the correct optimal values after 3 epochs.